rhysbrooks1/CS321-002-s25-team-09/README.md

 - one that **wrangles the raw SSH file** into the form suitable for creating BTrees.

-- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, a RAF file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).
+- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SSH log file, a Random-Access-File file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).

 - another for **searching a specified B-Tree** for top occurring activity pairs.
 The search program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.

-- a final for **searching in the SQL database** for the top occurring activities pairs.
+- a final for **searching in the SQL database** for the top occurring activity pairs.
 This database would be created as a by-product of the first program and print the top search queries from searching the B-Tree.

 The main Java classes should be named `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.

 ### 5.1.
 Program Arguments
-The required arguments for the three programs are shown below:
+The required arguments for the four programs are shown below:

 ```bash
 java -jar build/libs/SSHDataWrangler.jar --rawSshFile=<raw-ssh-file> --sshFile=<wrangled-ssh-file>